aquasecurity/aqua-operator/docs/InstallOpenShift.md

-The Aqua Security Operator
- is responsible for deploying and managing the Aqua Security platform and components:
+The Aqua Security Operator is used to deploy and manage the Aqua Security platform and its components:
 * Server (aka “console”)
-* Database (for production environments we recommend to use an external database and not the Aqua default database)
+* Database (optional, you can map an external database as well)
 * Gateway
 * Enforcer (aka “agent”)
 * Scanner